Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Explanation-Guided FL for Transparent Traffic Drop Prediction

-As mentioned above, We use this module to calculate Jenson-Shannon divergence (JSD) score based on the predicted and masked predicted values, which we can define as $\mathbf{JS}_{k,n}\triangleq\mathbf{JS}\left(\hat{y}_{k,n}^{(i)} || \tilde{p}_{k,n}^{(i)}\right)$.
-It measures the similarity between two probability distributions while ensuring that the model's input or output data doesn't drastically change from a baseline.
+In our context, $\mathbf{P}$ represents as $\hat{y}_{k,n}^{(i)}$, the predicted distribution by the local model and $\mathbf{M}$ represents as $\tilde{p}_{k,n}^{(i)}$, the masked predicted distribution.
 So, the idea behind including JSD along with the cross-entropy loss as our objective function is to train and encourage the models to generate samples similar to a target distribution considering both the original input and masked input.
 In this way, our model will learn to allocate low gradient values to irrelevant features in model predictions during its learning process.
 It will result in faithful gradients, giving unbiased and actual model decisions at the end of the learning.